-Gannon University at Ruskin is resuming face-to-face instruction and operations this summer and fall, 2020.
+Gannon University at Ruskin is resuming face-to-face instruction and operations for the 2020-2021 academic year.

 Reopening our university with consideration for the safety and well-being of our students, faculty and staff is our top priority.
 For this reason, we've created a reopening plan that complies with the guidance of federal, state and local authorities that allows us to return to campus as carefully as we can.